PhD Thesis

 1. For students who have been admitted with the proviso of taking Bridge Courses, the student must have passed the required credits.

-2. All programme competences must have been acquired by attending the Training Activities , or the student must have applied for and obtained recognition for them.
+2. All Programme competences must have been acquired by attending the Training Activities , or the student must have applied for and obtained recognition for them.

 3. PhD candidates have completed their research.